CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

 3. Open a new shell so it runs the updated profile.

+   - On macOS, If you use normally use an account that does not have write access to `/usr/local/` (this is sometimes done to protect your Homebrew installation) you may see this error:

+     ```
+     mkdir: /usr/local/var/pyenv/shims: Permission denied
+     mkdir: /usr/local/var/pyenv/versions: Permission denied
+     ```

+     You may want to consider changing your `~/.bash_profile` to read:

+     ```bash
+     export PYENV_ROOT="$HOME/.pyenv"
+     ```

+     to store your pyenv environments at `~/.pyenv/` instead of at `/usr/local/var/pyenv` as the above instructions do.

 4. You'll need to put the project on the `PYTHONPATH` when working on it.
 Consider adding this to your profile _or_ creating a shell alias to do it when you work on wcEcoli:

    ```bash